 Does your site show the dreaded “Your connection to this site is not secure” error message?
 Have you been putting off having as SSL Certificate on your website?

-Google has been warning us for some time that from July 2018 all http sites will be marked as “not secure” in the Chrome address bar.
+Google has been warning us that all http sites will be marked as “not secure” in the Chrome address bar.

 Google marks encrypted sites with a green padlock: